Business and operations

 Bahrain has 6 cables, 4 of which are submarine fiber optic systems, and 2 of which are terrestrial dark fiber systems.
 Bahrain is connected to the rest of region by the Fibre Optic Gulf Cable and high-tech FLAG Falcon cable system.
 Bahrain’s fiber networks are still underutilised and will easily meet the growing demand for international connectivity by future investors for years to come.

 Yes.
 Bahrain has excellent connectivity with the rest of the world.
-34 passenger airlines and 15 cargo airlines fly from our world-class Bahrain International Airport.
-We boast 52 flight destinations worldwide and 2,095 flights a week.
+More than 27 airlines fly from our world-class Bahrain International Airport.
+We boast more than 51 flight destinations worldwide.
 Gulf Air, Bahrain’s National Carrier offers the best regional connectivity with the highest number of flights within the region.
 There are daily flights to all GCC countries every day with flight times under an hour.

 Bahrain is a multi-modal logistics hub with transport links that are among the best in the Middle East.